Gemini API in Ruby: Interactions Client Notes

 end

 Every tool enforces authorization internally.
-Authorization can’t live in the model or the prompt; the tool itself must check whether the current user is allowed to perform the requested action.
+Authorization cannot live in the prompt.
+The tool has to check whether the current user is allowed to perform the requested action.

 class LookupCustomerInvoicesTool